Unused opioids are a threat to those around you

 These findings come at a time when the opioid epidemic is devastating our communities.
 Drug overdose claims roughly 150 American lives every day, making it more deadly than gun violence or automobile accidents.
 In fact, drug overdose is now the leading cause of death for Americans under 50.

 If you have leftover pills in your possession, you should get rid of them responsibly.

-On Saturday, each one of us can help fight the opioid epidemic by participating in National Take Back Day.
-Saturday marks the 13th nationwide event sponsored by the U.S. Drug Enforcement Administration (DEA).
-The events so far have been highly effective, resulting in a combined 8.1 million pounds of responsibly discarded pills.
+On April 27, each one of us can help fight the opioid epidemic by participating in National Take Back Day.
+The day marks the 17th nationwide event sponsored by the U.S. Drug Enforcement Administration (DEA).
+The events so far have been highly effective, resulting in almost 10.9 million pounds of responsibly discarded pills.

 As impressive as these numbers are, we need to do better to make our communities safer.
 Every pill disposed of properly is a pill that cannot poison our communities.
 If you have unwanted pills, drop them off at your nearest participating location.
 The service is free and anonymous.

 For more information on National Prescription Drug Take Back Day visit takebackday.dea.gov.